-It was completely rebuilt after the Great Earthquake of 1755 with streets flanked by uniform, neoclassical buildings.
-This was Europe's first great example of neoclassical design and urban planning, and one of the finest European architectural achievements of the age (it is currently being considered to be listed as a World Heritage Site, pending much-needed renovation of many of the buildings).
+It was completely rebuilt after the Great Earthquake of 1755, with streets flanked by uniform, neoclassical buildings.
+This was Europe's first great example of neoclassical design and urban planning, and one of the finest European architectural achievements of the age (it's currently being considered to be listed as a World Heritage Site).

 It remains an imposing district, with elegant squares, pedestrianized streets, cafes, and shops.
-Old tramcars, street performers, tiled Art Deco shopfronts, elaborately decorated pastry shops, and street vendors selling everything from flowers to souvenirs, all lend a special charm to the area.
+Old trams, street performers, tiled Art Deco shopfronts, and elaborately-decorated pastry shops all lend a special charm to the area.

 See many of Baixa's attractions and ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.